ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I/README.md

 </p>

 <p align="center">
-    <em>Metric Value of Problem1</em>
+    <em>Optimality of the generated plan by Problem1</em>
 </p>

-Figure above shows the metric value, total time taken to compute the planner and so on.
+Figure above shows the optimality of the generated plan by Problem1.

 ![alt text](image3.png)